Gaurav5289/Student_engagement_anlysis/README.md

-# 📊 Student Engagement Analysis
+# 📊 Zylentrix Student Engagement Analysis

 ## 🎯 Objectives

-- Analyze student engagement with various courses on the platform.
+- Analyze student engagement with various courses on the Zylentrix platform.
 - Assess user feedback and identify patterns in course performance.
 - Generate actionable recommendations to enhance learner experience and retention.